rparkins999/CalendarTrigger/README.md

 READ_CONTACTS
 WRITE_CONTACTS
 These are needed to make the Next Location feature work.
 CalendarTrigger only reads and write its own $Next $Location contact and does not read or write any other contacts (it is open source so you can check this).
-If this permission is denied, the Next Location feature is not available and the checkbox for it is disabled on the debugging screen: it will otherwise work normally.
+If this permission is denied, the Next Location feature is not available and the checkbox for it is disabled on the debugging screen: CalendarTrigger will otherwise work normally.

 WRITE_EXTERNAL_STORAGE
 This is needed to enable CalendarTrigger to write a log file.
 If you never enable logging, it isn't needed; if this permission is denied, logging cannot be enabled.